 What is Tool Assessor?

-Tool Assessor was produced by the Ecosystems Knowledge Network to:
+Tool Assessor is provided by the Ecosystems Knowledge Network to:

-- help people understand what tools are available; and
+- help people understand what methods and tools are available; and

 - enable people developing and using these tools to share information about them.